 Castles in Aberdeenshire to visit

-The list below includes the 14 castles that seem worth visiting to me.
+The list below includes the 14 castles that seem worth visiting to me, 13 of which I’ve visited or at least seen on the outside.
 Mostly these are castles that have been preserved and can be toured.
-Most are furnished inside because, until they were handed over to a preservation group (in many cases, the National Trust for Scotland), a family still lived in them.
+Many are furnished inside because, until they were handed over to a preservation group (in many cases, the National Trust for Scotland), a family still lived in them.

 Also among these 14 castles are three that are ruins, but are nevertheless interesting.
 All are marked on the map below:

 I’m listing these Aberdeenshire castles in alphabetical order, and I’ve included photos of the ones I’ve visited.
-Of course, I’ll update the list when I see more of them.
-My son, as of this writing, has at least two and a half more years in Aberdeen, so I have an excuse to return.
+I’ll certainly visit the one remaining castle I haven’t seen yet on a future trip to Scotland.

 I’m not even sure I should include Balmoral on this list since visitors, unless they get a personal invitation from the Queen herself, only get to enter one single room.
 I signed us up for one of the last tours of the season because I thought “queen!” and “castle!” and so it must be interesting.
 The fact is, though, that the tour – normally an audio tour, apparently, but ours was guided – is mostly outdoors and points out, but doesn’t enter, a few outbuildings.
 The only part of the castle we entered was the rather unimpressive ballroom.